-Drug use can directly affect a student's educational goals.
+Alcohol and drug use can directly affect a student's educational goals.
 Drugs interfere with the learning process by disrupting the brain's ability to take in, sort out and synthesize information.
-Alcoholism and drug addiction are obvious health risks associated with drugs and alcohol.
-But students should note some other risks:
+Substance Use Disorders are obvious health risks associated with drugs and alcohol and students should note potential additional risks:

 - Psychological dependency

-- Mental health problems
+- Mental health concerns

 - Stress

 - Driving under the influence

 - Causing physical injury to self and/or someone else because of the impairment

 - Loss of self-control

 - Distorted sense of reality

 - Physical problems (hardening of the arteries, heart palpitations, cirrhosis of the liver, pancreatic cancer, brain disease, lung disease, loss of memory, irritation of the respiratory tract, nausea, dizziness, perception problems)

 There are many drug and alcohol educational programs regularly scheduled on campus during the year.
-Internally, the university can provide students with counseling via the Counseling and Psychological Services Center and support services to combat their abuse problem.
-In addition, students who require more indepth therapy are referred to local rehabilitation and treatment programs or are given information on services located near their home.
+Internally, the university can provide students with counseling via the Counseling and Psychological Services Center and support services to combat their substance use.
+In addition, students who require more in-depth therapy are referred to local rehabilitation and treatment programs or are given information on services located near their home.
 Also, many agencies and programs within the local community offer assistance and support groups for alcohol and drug abuses.
 Some are Alcoholics Anonymous, Al-Anon, Drug and Alcohol Commission, and Narcotics Anonymous.

-Nationally, there is the National Institute of Drug Abuse hotline, 800-662-HELP, or the website www.drughelp.org for up to date information and referral sources.
+Nationally, there is the National Institute of Drug Abuse hotline, 800-662-HELP, or the website www.samhsa.gov/find-help/national-helpline for up to date information and referral sources.
 Students must be aware of the legal ramifications of their actions related to drug and alcohol use.